compcorner/twitter-clone/README.md

-Simple Twitter clone in rails.
+A simple Twitter clone in rails.